Sunday 19 May 1940

 Ironside then talks to General Billotte, who is nearby.
 He finds that Billotte is incapable of taking action.
 Ironside returns to England convinced that the end is near for the BEF and ramps up anti-invasion efforts.
 A code name is generated for a BEF evacuation: Operations Dynamo.

-Much of the German Panzer forces has been halted between Péronne and St. Quentin for refueling, maintenance, and re-supply.
+Much of the German Panzer force has been halted between Péronne and St. Quentin for refueling, maintenance, and re-supply.
 Today, General Guderian starts moving forward again.
 He takes Péronne, only 50 miles from the French coast.
 This disrupts the supply lines of the BEF and French forces fighting to the north.

 General Rommel regroups at Cambrai.